 By sending Wake-on-LAN signals to computers, you can automatically distribute the images outside of office hours.
 UEFI support is also included.

 After creation, the OS image can be further edited in the following ways:

 - Run a script or install additional software after the OS has been installed

 - Create a boot flash drive with Windows PE

 - Import an OS image from distribution packages – Windows Imaging Format (WIM)

-Kaspersky Vulnerability and Patch Management is managed via Kaspersky Security Center, a single unified management console that gives you visibility and control of all security and client management tools.
-Kaspersky Vulnerability and Patch Management can be easily scaled to cover large IT networks.
+Kaspersky Vulnerability & Patch Management is managed via Kaspersky Security Center, a single unified management console that gives you visibility and control of all security and client management tools.
+Kaspersky Vulnerability & Patch Management can be easily scaled to cover large IT networks.
 Role-Based Access Control enables the separation of security management responsibilities between multiple administrators.